mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

 The reason this `if` statement is getting executed is because the list `[1, 2, 3]` is *Truthy*, that is, the list `[1, 2, 3]` can be interpreted as `True` in a Boolean context.
-How can you know this?
+How can you know if an object is “Truthy” or “Falsy”?
 The simplest way is to use the built-in `bool` function that converts any Python object to a Boolean: